jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 The upper figure shows a sinus like force distribution, which was selected for demonstration pruposes.
 The colored data points represent the membership to one of the five clusters.
 The colored background in 2d hihglights the area in which data points would become a member of the corresponding color coded cluster.
 Since the length of the colored background is not constant, it can be concluded that some clusters have a broader area in which their cluster member can be placed than other clusters.
 While not speicifally visible in this viszulaiation, generally, the number of the members of clusters do not need to match as well.
 It could be that one cluster has the majority of available data points as its members while the oter remaining togehter have the minority.
 Moreover, the location of  the diamond shaped dots in the top @fig_66 give the 2d dimensional informaiton for the corresponding centroid.
 The number next to the diamond dot is the force value, which the centroid would provide.
-Kmeans++ utlizes the mean as part of of its update.
+K-means++ utlizes the mean as part of of its update.
 With reaching a convergence the final centroid values are the mean values within each unique cluster.
 Thus, the numbers next to the diamond dots represent the mean force within the respective cluster.
 These mean values match with the lower left figure.
 Comparing them with the forces depicted in the lower right figure, it becomes obious that there is a big difference wheter the froces are avergaed or summed up.
 This becomes more evident the higher the number of members of each cluster becomes.

 // --------------------------------- sklearn -------------------------------- //
-The numerical application of kmeans++ on a computer is possible through the free and open-source library Scikit-learn @Pedregosa2011, for example.
+The numerical application of k-means++ on a computer is possible through the free and open-source library Scikit-learn @Pedregosa2011, for example.
 The implementation in Scikit-learn is already optimized and runs on multiple cores.
 Another reason that speaks for Scikit-learn is that it is a widespread and widely used library @Volk2024 @Chen2024a @Wang2023 @Mehdi2024 @Yu2024.
 Additionally, the library is easily accessible, installable, and easy to use.
-Accordingly, the summation of individual partial forces within a cluster to a resulting cluster force after performing kmeans++ can be achieved without much effort.
+Accordingly, the summation of individual partial forces within a cluster to a resulting cluster force after performing k-means++ can be achieved without much effort.
-Having explained how to interpret the solution of kmeans++ with physical background, Another possibility for physically motivated interpretation is offered by the clusters themselves.
+Having explained how to interpret the solution of k-means++ with physical background, Another possibility for physically motivated interpretation is offered by the clusters themselves.
 The area of the clusters as depicted as the color coded background in the upper @fig_66 could be viewed as the dimension of individual #glspl("lie").
 However, this would be counterproductive since the clusters extend over all individual data points.